pyannote/pyannote-audio/tutorials/prodigy.md

   -precision STEP   Temporal precision of keyboard controls, in milliseconds.
                     Defaults to 200ms.
   -beep             Produce a beep when the player reaches the end of a region.
+  -qwerty           Change the shortcut with "Q" key to "A".
 ```

 </details>